By Roger Cox, Editor

 Pro Shop: 239-594-6033

-"Activity has picked up as people have gotten to know us" she told me.
-"We've added a lot more mixed doubles where the pro sets the lineups and provides balls and then let's them play.
-All in all the atmosphere has become much more social."
-For some mixed doubles events, they organize food for afterward, which encourages people to hang around.
-A local membership ensures a base for the drill sessions and activities as well as for guests looking for a game, and the hotel allows outsiders to play, so even if the hotel itself has few players, the courts see a lot of use.
+In any given week, guests can look forward to daily clinics, player matching services, and private lessons.
+A local membership ensures a base for the drill sessions and activities as well as for guests looking for a game, and the hotel allows outsiders to play, so even on occasions when the hotel itself has few players, the courts see a lot of use.

 Courts & Fees.
 There are 15 Har-Tru courts, 5 of them with lights, just a 2-minute walk from the hotel lobby.
 Court fees: $15/90 minutes.